 Yet all of us have had picky eaters, over eaters, thyroid problems and fertility problems.

-When wolves first joined the man pack both groups benefited.
+When wolves first joined the man-pack both groups benefited.
 Man acquired a hunter protector with great strength and intense loyalty and the dog acquired shelter, warmth, and man's weapons to aid in the kill.
-The survival ratio for both groups improved significantly and neither was required to spend all of it's time seeking food.
+The survival ratio for both groups improved significantly and neither species was required to spend all of its time seeking food.
 Greater numbers of offspring were born and survived.
 Talented (useful) animals were bred and trained to perform specific functions, ultimately leading to the variety of breeds we now enjoy.

 I'm asking you to really look at what we do to our animals to get them breeding fit and then wonder why they don't conceive.

 Recently we had three bitches near mid-life, none ready to retire but not producing puppies either.
 All three dogs were due to come in heat and were also a little lazy and on the chunky side.
 So, we reduced their calorie intake and initially they each dropped a few pounds then stopped.
 We felt another reduction was in order so their intake was dropped to about 800-900 calories.
 Boy, did we get results then!